f73chen/University-Projects/README.md

 ### SYDE 599 [4A] - Deep Learning
 Basic Deep Learning implementations in PyTorch

+### BME 356L [3B] - Control Systems Lab
+Find PID controllers for a spinning plate using MATLAB

 ### BME 386 [3B] - The Physics of Medical Imaging
 Arduino robot scans a grid of points to guess hand gestures